AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-configure-deploy-split-and-merge.md

 ## Configure your Split-Merge service
 ### Split-Merge service configuration
-1. In the folder where you downloaded the Split-Merge assemblies, create a copy of the **ServiceConfiguration.Template.cscfg** file that shipped alongside **SplitMergeService.cspkg** and rename it **ServiceConfiguration.cscfg**.
+1. In the folder into which you downloaded the Split-Merge assemblies, create a copy of the **ServiceConfiguration.Template.cscfg** file that shipped alongside **SplitMergeService.cspkg** and rename it **ServiceConfiguration.cscfg**.
 2. Open **ServiceConfiguration.cscfg** in a text editor such as Visual Studio that validates inputs such as the format of certificate thumbprints.
 3. Create a new database or choose an existing database to serve as the status database for Split-Merge operations and retrieve the connection string of that database.